 St James, Great Horwood and Singleborough

-I thought I would write again regarding the pattern of worship across the benefice starting this Sunday
+I thought I would write again regarding the pattern of worship across the benefice which started on

 5th July.
 Before I provide some details of what to expect, I would like to express my thanks to all who

 have made online worship possible over the last few months: Mark and Didier for leading worship, Derry

 for the music and of course Emma for all of the over and above duty hours she has put in.
 Your support,

 We are now entering into a new phase where we will be offering both online and physical worship.
 The

 online service will be recorded Thursday evenings and issued, as a premiere, at 9.30 on Sunday

 mornings.
 If you are still shielding or are nervous about attending church in person, this might remain